DallanQ/lotr_journeys_in_middle_earth/Manual.md

 #### READIED AND EXHAUSTED (page 13)

-An enemy group is either readied or exhausted.
+An enemy group is either **READIED** or **EXHAUSTED**.
 Enemies become exhausted either after the app activates them or after they attack.
 When an enemy is exhausted, its portrait in the app is darkened.

 Exhausted enemies cannot activate, counterattack, or be provoked.
 The app readies all enemy groups at the end of the shadow phase.

-> An image of a warrior or hero with a bright background
+> Image of an enemy with a bright portrait

 *Readied Group*

-> an image of a warrior or hero with a darkened background
+> Image of an enemy with a darkened portrait

 *Exhausted Group*